 Let's talk tallow.
 You may have seen it popping up on natural beauty blogs or heard friends swearing by its results.
+But is beef tallow truly non-comedogenic?
+And more importantly, is it right for your beautiful, evolving skin?

-We're diving deep into this old-school ingredient to uncover what it does and whether it deserves a spot in your minimalist skincare routine.
+We're diving deep into this old-school ingredient to uncover what it does and whether it deserves a spot in your minimalist skin care routine.

 What Exactly Is Beef Tallow?

 Beef tallow is rendered animal fat—usually from grass-fed cows.
-Rich in nourishing fats and vitamins A, D, E, and K, tallow has been used in skincare for generations.
+Rich in nourishing fats and vitamins A, D, E, and K, tallow has been used in skin care for generations.
 It's similar to the oils your skin naturally produces, which makes it uniquely compatible with our biology.

-Pro Tip: Look for grass-fed, pasture-raised tallow when choosing a product.
+Look for grass-fed, pasture-raised tallow when choosing a product.
 It tends to be richer in anti-inflammatory nutrients like conjugated linoleic acid (CLA).

 The Comedogenic Myth